October 28, 2025

 2. Confirming your request has been accepted

-Call or email your Local Election Official to confirm they have received your FPCA form and will be sending your ballot.
+Call or email your local election official to confirm they have received your FPCA form and will be sending your ballot.
 (You can also include a message at the end of your FPCA form asking them to confirm they’ve received your form and will send a ballot.)
 Look up their contact info here.

 3. Receiving your ballot